 The College maintains a health center, centrally located next to the College post office, and it is available to full-time boarding and non-boarding students.
-The health center is staffed by two registered nurses from 7am-5pm Monday through Friday, and is under the supervision of the College Physician who sees students first come first serve from 7 AM to 8 AM, Monday through Friday.
-There is a Nurse Practitioner who provides Women's Health by appointment.
+The health center is staffed by a Licsensed Nurse Practitioner and a registered nurse from 7 a.m. to 5 p.m.
+Monday through Friday, and is under the supervision of the College Physician who sees students first come first serve from 7 a.m. to 8 a.m., Monday through Friday.
+There is a Nurse Practitioner who provides women's health by appointment.

 Flagler College follows the Florida Department of Health and Rehabilitative Services requirements for measles and rubella vaccinations.
 All students born after 1956 are required to present documented proof of two (2) measles immunizations.
 Also, students, regardless of age, shall present documented proof of two (2) immunizations against rubella.
-All students must be vaccinated against Meningococcal Meningitis and Hepatitis B or sign a waiver declining the vaccines.
+All students must be vaccinated against meningococcal meningitis and hepatitis B or sign a waiver declining the vaccines.